See also

 Child requiring care above the level of comfort of the local hospital

-For emergency advice and paediatric or neonatal ICU transfers, call the Paediatric Infant Perinatal Emergency Retrieval (PIPER) Service: 1300 137 650.
+For emergency advice and paediatric or neonatal ICU transfers, call the Paediatric Infant Perinatal Emergency Retrieval (PIPER) Service: 1300 137 650

 Consider discharge when

-- Children >3 months corrected age: well, follow up has been arranged.
+- Children >3 months corrected age: well, follow up has been arranged

-- Always advise parents to return for review if the child is deteriorating.
+- Always advise parents to return for review if the child is deteriorating

-Parent Information Sheet
+Parent Information

 Fever in children

-Additional notes:
+Additional resources

 Temperature measurements

-- Axillary temperature: recommended for patients
+- Axillary temperature: recommended for infants

 <3 months of age